-The Club has recorded an operating loss of \$118,431 for the financial year ended 30 June 2020 (2019: profit of \$305,642) and has net current liabilities of \$289,378 as of that date (2019: \$261,734).
-The Club also has negative operating cash flows of \$114,497 (2019: \$165,878).
+The Club has recorded an operating profit of \$155,252 for financial year ended 30 June 2021(2020: loss of \$118,431) and has net current liabilities of \$80,578 as of that date (2020: \$289,378).
+Included in the profit are revenues related to: government subsidies \$156,000, and grants which have been provided for primarily for capital works of \$99,093.
+Recent government mandated restrictions related to the omicron variant of COVID-19 have continued to have a negative impact on the Club's financial operations.

 These factors indicate a material uncertainty which may cast significant uncertainty as to whether the Club will continue as a going concern and therefore whether or not it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
 In order to assess this uncertainty, the Board notes the following: